intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 ### 5.2 Login Script

 To facilitate connectivity without understanding some of the details on the Linux OS, we offer a script that simplifies connectivity called devcloudLoginToolSetup.sh located under /data/intel_fpga/devcloudLoginToolSetup.sh .
-Source the script in your ~/.bashrc by including these two lines inside the .bashrc:
+Source the script in your ~/.bashrc by including these three lines inside the .bashrc:

 ```
 if [ -f /data/intel_fpga/devcloudLoginToolSetup.sh ]; then